Back to Blog

 incident_time integer "" time of the incident

-You can always be informed of our latest releases here.
+You can always stay informed of our latest releases in the release notes.

 Stay tuned for new updates! 😎